JuliaDocs/Documenter.jl/docs/src/man/doctests.md

 ## Setup Code

 Doctests may require some setup code that must be evaluated prior to that of the actual example, but that should not be displayed in the final documentation.
+There are three ways to specify the setup code, each appropriate in a different situation.

+### `DocTestSetup` in `@meta` blocks

-For this purpose a `@meta` block containing a `DocTestSetup = ...` value can be used.
+For doctests in the Markdown source files, an `@meta` block containing a `DocTestSetup = ...` value can be used.
 In the example below, the function `foo` is defined inside a `@meta` block.
 This block will be evaluated at the start of the following doctest blocks:

 ````markdown
 ```@meta